ThuraAung1601/Automatic-Myanmar-News-Classification/README.md

 ## Project Overview

 Automatic Myanmar News Classification System using Multinomial Naive Bayes.
 I have examined also with other machine learning algorithms - Linear SVM, KNN, Random Forest and Decision Tree.
 The weighted f-score is highest when using Linear SVM.
+- A.H.Khine, K.T.Nwet, K.M.Soe, Automatic Myanmar News Classification proposed a system which is based on Naive Bayes.
+I used their dataset for training the model.[1]
 - Tokenzation is done by using pyidaungsu library which is based on fasttext.
 - The vecotorizer I used is tf-idf.

-## System Design proposed in MACHINE LEARNING ALGORITHMS FOR MYANMAR NEWS CLASSIFICATION [2]
+## System Design

+- I use the system design proposed in Nwet, Khin & Darren, Seth, Machine Learning Algorithms for Myanmar News Classification [2]

 ![System](system_design.png)

 ## Dataset